valentinvl1/vexa/system-design.md

 **Conclusion:**

-The data pipeline relies on `vexa-bot` capturing raw audio and sending it for transcription.
-Currently, `vexa-bot` attempts to use WebSockets to send audio to `whisperlive`, but `whisperlive` is configured to output transcriptions to Redis Streams and is likely not configured to receive WebSocket audio input. **This core audio pathway is broken and needs fixing.**

-Downstream, the `transcription-collector` correctly consumes from the Redis Stream (as configured in `docker-compose.yml`), temporarily stores data in Redis Hashes/Sets, acknowledges messages, and uses a background task to filter (using defaults + `filter_config.py`) and persist immutable segments to PostgreSQL.
+The data pipeline involves `vexa-bot` capturing raw audio via the Web Audio API, sending an initial config message and subsequent audio chunks via WebSocket to `whisperlive`. `whisperlive` receives this config and audio, performs transcription, and publishes the results to a Redis Stream.
+The `transcription-collector` consumes from this stream, processes the data, and stores it persistently.
+The planned Pub/Sub mechanism will provide a separate channel for control commands.

 **Key Issues Identified:**

-*   **Broken Audio Path**: `vexa-bot` (WebSocket audio sender) and `whisperlive` (Redis stream publisher, expecting audio input somehow) are misaligned.
-*   **Potential `bot-manager` Bug**: Redis client for locking/mapping might not be initialized due to commented-out code in `main.py`.
+*   **`bot-manager` Redis Client**: The Redis client initialization for general use (locking/mapping via `redis_utils.py`) is commented out in `main.py` and thus inactive.
+The `aioredis` client needed for Pub/Sub must be explicitly initialized.
 *   **Unused Config**: `admin-api` Redis config and `transcription-collector` `REDIS_CLEANUP_THRESHOLD` are unused.
 *   **Redundant Networking**: `whispernet` is likely unnecessary.
 *   **Outdated Bot Code**: `transcript-adapter.js` in `vexa-bot` seems unused.
-*   **Bot Network**: `vexa-bot` should likely be on `vexa_default` network.
+*   **WhisperLive Replicas**: Using 3 replicas with a single specified GPU (`device_ids: ['3']`) will likely lead to resource contention or errors.
+It should probably be set to 1 replica if only one GPU is intended.

 ## Future Findings